🎵 Welcome to Music Mobo Bingo

 - ❌ Does not control Spotify’s audio directly

-- âś… Opens songs in Spotify using your own Spotify account in a seperate window outside the game (we do not control Spotify)
+- âś… Opens songs in Spotify using your own Spotify account in a separate window outside the game (we do not control Spotify)

 Spotify decides: